We are thrilled to welcome a conversation with:

 Legal Researcher on Cybersecurity, Internet Culture & Privacy, McGill University

-Please join us for their talk, Theft, War, or Mere Mischief?
-Anti-Hacking Laws in the U.S. and Canada.
+Please join us for their talk, Framing Computer Hacking: The Birth of Anti-Hacking Laws in the US and Canada.

 Anti-hacking laws in both the U.S. and Canada are now more than 30 years old, yet little is known about their creation.
 This talk revisits the formation of these laws.
 It challenges familiar accounts and highlights the complex cultural and institutional landscape that surrounded their birth.
 Drawing on archival sources, the talk provides a window into different American and Canadian ideals of freedom that were encoded in these initial computer hacking laws.